sbellon/ChurchSong/README.md

 ## Introduction

-Purpose of this tool is to download the event agenda from ChurchTool as well as the names of the children's church staff, preparing a PowerPoint slide with the names and portraits to be presented at the beginning of the event.
+Purpose of this tool is to download the event agenda from ChurchTool as well as the names of the service staff, preparing a PowerPoint slide with the names and portraits to be presented at the beginning of the event.

 ## Prerequisites

-A recent Python 3.x is required as well as some additional Python packages which can be installed via `py -3 -m pip install -r requirements.txt`.
+Python package manager [uv](https://docs.astral.sh/uv/) must be installed and accessible in PATH.

 ## Configuration